fooloomanzoo/fs-hierarchy/README.md

   OUTPUT  output filename

 OPTIONS
-  -f, --use-filter                   use to enable filtering -h, --help                         show this help -i, --include=ext|path|stats|type  the included informations in return object -n, --root-name=root-name          the used name for the root-folder
+  -f, --filter                       use to enable filtering -h, --help                         show this help -i, --include=ext|path|stats|type  the included informations in return object

+  -m, --match=match                  specify the filter for node names (glob), negate by leading '!', depends on
+                                     '--filter'

+  -n, --no-empty                     to filter child nodes that have no children, depends on '--filter'

   -o, --format=json|tree|yaml        [default: json] used output format (overwritten if the the output path has a json-
                                      or yml/yaml-extension)

+  -r, --root-name=root-name          the used name for the root-folder

   -s, --follow-symlinks              follow symbolic links

   -v, --version                      show the version

-  --filter=filter                    the filter for all absolute path names (glob)

-  --inverse                          inverse the filters

-  --leaf=leaf                        specify the filter for leaf names (glob)

-  --no-empty-nodes                   to filter child nodes that have no children

-  --node=node                        specify the filter for node names (glob)
 ```

 _See code: [src/commands/index.ts](https://github.com/fooloomanzoo/fs-hierarchy/blob/1.0.5/src/commands/index.ts)_